Interstate Household Goods: 16 Tariff Q & A’s

 STB provides information on how OPAGAC might be able to work with customers in order to come to a resolution or way to settle a dispute.
 OPAGAC will provide assistance through means of:

--Last, they will provide an unofficial, non-binding determination of the legitimacy of the charges being disputed
+-Last, they will provide an unofficial, binding vs non-binding moving contract determination of the legitimacy of the charges being disputed

 This valued information will be kept classified and confidential.
 If the office attempts to get in touch with the moving company to obtain their tariff or information regarding pricing, your information will be forbidden to divulge, unless authorized.
 If a customer wants to reach out to a mover, however, this may require a breach in identity.
 Although OPAGAC will not proceed forward without given permission.